 WHAT YOU SHOULD KNOW:

-Osteosarcoma is bone cancer.
-Osteosarcoma is commonly found inside the long bones of your body, such as your arm and leg bones.
-It may also grow on the surface of your bones or in your soft tissue, such as muscles.
+Osteosarcoma is cancer that starts in a bone.
+Osteosarcoma is commonly found inside the long bones of your body, such as your arm or leg bones.
+It may also grow on the surface of your bones or in soft tissue, such as muscles.

 AFTER YOU LEAVE: